densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 ---
-title: "Sakila Top actor counts Statistics"
+Title: "Sakila Top actor counts Statistics"
-description: "An overview of the  actors with the most movies from the Sakila database"
+Description: "An overview of the  actors with the most movies from the Sakila database"
 ---

 # Top actor counts Statistics